 These are the requirements outlined by the Italian government to be able to apply for the digital nomad visa:

 *While they don't currently state online the exact health insurance they ask for, it's being described as a "robust plan."
-I typically recommend Safety Wing's nomad insurance but I'm not sure that'll be enough in this case.
-These are my top recommendations for health insurance.
+I recommend Safety Wing's nomad insurance because now they offer two plans: one for travelers and another more robust plan that's full coverage.
+I'd recommend their "Complete" plan to apply for this visa.

 How to Apply